ckswilliams/modOpenREM/distribute/README.rst

 OpenREM is a Django app to extract, store and export Radiation Exposure Monitoring related information, primarily from DICOM files.

-Detailed documentation is in the "docs" directory.
+Detailed documentation can be found on Read the Docs: http://openrem.rtfd.org

 Quick start
 -----------